BOARD OF DIRECTORS

 Gabriel Szpigiel | Chief Financial Officer

-Jennifer Dunham is the Research Director of Freedom in the World and Freedom of the Press at the U.S.-based independent watchdog organization Freedom House.
-She regularly authors country reports, essays, and blog posts on issues ranging from press freedom to governance in sub-Saharan Africa, and gives briefings to government officials, donors, and the media.
-Previously, she was the managing editor and Africa writer at Facts On File World News Digest.
-She holds a bachelor’s degree in history-sociology from Columbia University and a master’s degree in international relations from New York University, where she wrote her thesis on transitional justice for survivors of sexual violence in Rwanda and Sierra Leone.
+Jennifer Dunham is the deputy editorial director at the Committee to Protect Journalists (CPJ).
+Prior to CPJ, she worked for six years at Freedom House, including more than two years as a research director for the organization's flagship Freedom in the World and Freedom of the Press publications.
+Previously, she was the managing editor of Facts On File World News Digest, a weekly chronicle of world events.
+She holds a bachelor's degree from Columbia University and a master's degree in international relations from New York University, where she wrote her thesis on transitional justice for survivors of sexual violence in Rwanda and Sierra Leone.

-Donna Tobin is a partner at Frankfurt Kurnit Klein and Selz, PC.
+Donna Tobin is Partner at Frankfurt Kurnit Klein and Selz, PC.
 She has practiced intellectual property law for 30 years and has a broad range of experience in that area.
 Donna represents individuals, nonprofit organizations, corporations, and businesses of all sizes.